This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

-Cerebral palsy and epilepsy together are an example of how some conditions can often co-exist, but not be the cause of one or the other.
-CP does not necessarily cause seizures and epilepsy does not cause CP.
+Cerebral palsy and epilepsy together are an example of how some conditions can often co-exist but not be the cause of one or the other.
+CP does not necessarily cause seizures, and epilepsy does not cause CP.
 Because CP is caused by brain damage, and any type of trauma to the brain can also cause epilepsy, these conditions often exist together in the same person.
-Between 25 and 35 percent of children with CP will experience seizures as well.

-According to research a child with CP may experience any type of seizure, but secondary generalized seizures and complex partial seizures are most common.
-Partial seizures are less serious than generalized seizures and involve just one of the hemispheres of the brain.
+According to research, a child with CP may experience any type of seizure, but secondary generalized seizures and complex partial seizures are most common.
+Partial seizures are less severe than generalized seizures and involve just one of the brain’s hemispheres.

-Anticonvulsant medications are often needed to control seizures in children with CP, but there are other things that can be done to reduce their frequency and to ensure a seizure, once it starts, won’t lead to injuries.
-Once a seizure begins it can’t be stopped prematurely.
-However, those around the child can remove objects that may cause injury, support the head, tilt the child if he or she vomits, and make sure that the child is still breathing.
+Anticonvulsant medications are often needed to control seizures in children with CP, but other things can be done to reduce their frequency and to ensure a seizure, once it starts, won’t lead to injuries.
+Those around the child can remove objects that may cause injury, support the head, tilt the child if they vomit, and make sure that the child is still breathing.

 Anticonvulsants Used to Control Seizures in Cerebral Palsy

 Doctors have a lot of choices when it comes to prescribing anticonvulsant drugs for children with CP.
-Among the many drugs that fall into this class, there are five or so that are most commonly used for cerebral palsy seizures:
+Among the many drugs that fall into this class, five or so are most commonly used for seizures in patients with cerebral palsy.

 Anticonvulsants and Suicide